atiyil/BookGenre/README.md

 * Add links to the any app related documentation here

 ## TO-DO List
-* Add alphabetic sort for books
-* Add more comments
 * Add tests to improve code quality and maintainability
 * Define a module to include all classes under detectBookGenre